Information About Gene Therapy

 What are the risks of being part of a clinical trial for gene therapy?

 Gene therapy is still a relatively new therapy and we’re still learning about the possible risks.
-So far, some of the possible risks include unwanted immune system reaction, the virus used to deliver the therapy may target the wrong cells, infection, and possibly causing cancer.
-There may be other risks.
+So far, some of the possible risks include unwanted immune system reaction, the virus used to deliver the therapy may target the wrong cells, and risk of infection.
+There may be other risks that are not yet known.

 How do I decide whether to participate in a trial for gene therapy?